quii/learn-go-with-tests/databases.md

 -   **SQL Language**

     The `SQL` language is part of an ISO standard, and most database engines comform to it partially.
 This means that code written for one `RDBMS` (say, `PostgreSQL`), will cannot be interpreted as-is by a different one (say, `SQLite3`).
-There are a lot of similarities, however, and the changes are often small.
+There are a lot of similarities, however, and the changes required are often small.

     Keep in mind that the `SQL` you're seeing here is very `PostgreSQL` specific, and some, if not all of it, may not be executable in a different engine.